 Like all medicines, this medicine can cause side effects, although not everybody gets them.
 Amiodarone Injection may stay in your blood for up to a month after stopping treatment.
 You may still get side effects in this time.

-- Excessive thyroid activity (hyperthyroidism) causing:
+- Excessive thyroid activity (hyperthyroidism, sometimes fatal) causing:

 - Weight loss

 - Irregular heart rate